-These accounts have been prepared on a going concern basis that Surrey Police will continue in operational existence for the foreseeable future.
+These accounts have been prepared on a going concern basis that the authority will continue in operational existence for the foreseeable future.
+The Police and Crime Commissioner for Surrey and the Chief Constable of Surrey have assessed going concern and that cash flow requirements can be met for the assessment period to December 2023.